AscendingPassage.com HOME PAGE.

 In three hours, we reached Wady Samne, near which is a cataract in

-more than fifty paces in breadth, formed by two rocks, which
+more than fifty paces in width, formed by two rocks which

-the cataract, are some brick ruins; and, on the west side, are
+the cataract, are some brick ruins, on the west side, are

-similar ruins, with an ancient temple on the top of the hill.
+similar ruins. (see Semna and Kumma below) An ancient temple is on the top of the hill.
 It is

 built of sandstone, and differs in its shape from other Egyptian